-The major route of elimination of Epirubicin (Pharmorubicin RD) is the hepatobiliary system.
-Serum total bilirubin and AST levels should be evaluated before and during treatment with Epirubicin (Pharmorubicin RD).
+The major route of elimination of epirubicin is the hepatobiliary system.
+Serum total bilirubin and AST levels should be evaluated before and during treatment with epirubicin.
 Patients with elevated bilirubin or AST may experience slower clearance of drug with an increase in overall toxicity.
-Lower doses are recommended in these patients (see Sections 4.2 Dosage and Method of Administration and 5.2 Pharmacokinetic Properties, Pharmacokinetics in Special Populations).
-Patients with severe hepatic impairment should not receive Epirubicin (Pharmorubicin RD) (see Section 4.3 Contraindications).
+Lower doses are recommended in these patients (see Sections 4.2 and 5.2).
+Patients with severe hepatic impairment should not receive epirubicin (see Section 4.3).